phel-lang/phel-lang/doc/content/documentation/array-table-and-struct.md

 weight = 9
 +++

 Phel has three mutable datastructures.
 An array is an indexed sequential datastructure, a table is an associative datastructure and a set is a unsorted sequential data structure that cannot contain twice the same value.
-While PHP has one single datastructure to represents arrays and hash tables, Phel splits them in two individual datastructures.
+While PHP has one single datastructure to represents arrays and hash tables, Phel splits them into individual datastructures.

 An array can be created using the `@[` reader macro or the `array` function.